Spice Girls Will Not Reunited At The Royal Wedding

 — Transamérica Curitiba (@transamericacwb) May 16, 2018

 Cosmopolitan is still holding out hope that the royal family wants to “spice up their lives” and has a Spice Girls reunion at one of the two receptions.
-Mel B did publicly say that she was invited to at least part of Meghan and Harry’s big day but wanted to keep it, mum.
+Mel B did publicly say that she was invited to at least part of Meghan and Harry’s big day, but wanted to keep it mum.

 “I’m not sure if I should have said that!”